dlops-io/cheese-app-v4/README.md

 - Go into `docker-shell.sh` and change `GCP_PROJECT` to your project id
 - Run `sh docker-shell.sh`

-#### Build and Push Docker Containers to GAR (Google Artifact Registry)
+#### Build and Push Docker Containers to Google Artifact Registry
-Run this step only if you did not build + push images to GAR in our last tutorial.
+Run this step only if you did not build + push images to Google Artifact Registry in our last tutorial.
 - cd into `deploy_images`
 - Select Stack
 ```